bfanselow/DataScience/Metrics.md

   - TN (Actual Normal and predicted Normal) = 90
   - FN (Actual Cancer and predicted Normal) = 8
   - FP (Actual Normal and predicted Cancer) = 1

 The accuracy of this model calculates to 91%.
 But is this model really that useful, even being so accurate?
 This model isn’t able to predict the actual cancer patients, which can have worst of all consequences.

+### PRECISION
-### PRECISION: In a classification task, the precision for a class is the number of true positives divided by the total number of elements labeled as belonging to the positive class.
+In a classification task, the precision for a class is the number of true positives divided by the total number of elements labeled as belonging to the positive class.
 ```
   PRECISION = (TP)/(TP+FP)
 ```